JukeBot-Org/JukeBot/README.md

 ## 4. Set up a Discord application and bot
 I'm not gonna go into too much detail on this, but create a bot, add it to your server, then put the bot's token in `DISCORD_BOT_TOKEN` in `config.py`.

+# To do
+* Add a pretty `!queue` command.
+* Implement Spotify link recognition and translation.
+* Set up GitHub Pages website for JukeBot.
+* Re-implement `!skip`.
+* Have JukeBot auto-disconnect (maybe after a delay?) when the queue is exhausted.